 Mr. Broad addressed everyone regarding the wage modification as it has come up in most proposals today.
 Mr. Broad encouraged all companies that when there is a situation of high employment and a tight labor market, please don't request it unless it is justifiable.
 Mr. Broad discourages asking for the wage modification just because it's there.

-ACTION: Ms. Roberts moved and Mr. Tweini seconded the approval of the proposal amount of \$319,080.
+ACTION: Ms. Roberts moved and Mr. Tweini seconded the approval of the proposal Without the wage modification for Society of Manufacturing Engineers in the amount of \$319,080.